 Although now popular across the entire Korean peninsula, sundae originated in Korea’s mountainous north, along the modern border with China.

 During the region’s Goryeo period (which corresponds to the Early Medieval period of Europe) sundae was made from the intestines of the then abundant wild boar.

-These days it’s often made from domestic pigs and cows and comes in a number of different regional varieties, incorporating vegetarian and seafood options.
+These days blood sausage is often made from domestic pigs and cows and comes in a number of different regional varieties, incorporating vegetarian and seafood options.

-Entering into Korean cuisine via the Silk Road, mandu are the local version of the filled dumplings found across the Asian world and are very similar to the more famous Japanese gyoza.
+Entering Korean cuisine via the Silk Road, mandu is the local version of the filled dumplings found across the Asian world and are very similar to the more famous Japanese gyoza.

-For a long time mandu had a certain prestige and was served regularly in the court of the Joseon dynasty which reigned from Goryeo’s decline until Korea’s annexation by Japan in 1910.
+For many years mandu (or Korean dumplings) had a certain prestige and was served in the court of the Joseon dynasty which reigned from Goryeo’s decline until Korea’s annexation by Japan in 1910.

-Nowadays you can find mandu on every street corner in a huge range of varieties.
+Nowadays you can find these Korean dumplings on every street corner in a huge range of varieties.